alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 * If this overconstrained theory X is how the puzzle works, it would not be possible to construct this puzzle.
 * Therefore, X can't be how the puzzle works.

-Applying this can speed up your solves by letting you avoid spending time checking ideas that are implausible.
+Applying this can speed up your solves by letting you skip checking ideas that are implausible.

-Now, sometimes this bites you badly, if you assume a construction is impossible when it isn't, or vice versa.
+Now, sometimes this bites you badly, if you assume a construction is impossible when it isn't.
 This happened to my team when solving [Highway Patrol](https://darocaro.github.io/puzzles/highwaypetrol/highwaypetrol) from the DaroCaro hunt.
 In this puzzle, you solve a Sudoku puzzle, and eventually get to the cluephrase MIDDLES.
 This suggests using the middle cells of each 3x3, and we failed to extract from this for a long time.
-It turned out the answer was to convert each middle number using A=1 Z=26.
-The reason our team got stuck here was that we all assumed that was impossible, as doing A1Z26 on Sudoku digits forces your cluephrase to only use letters A-I, and surely there's no way you could do something with that, right?
+It turned out the answer was to convert each middle number using A1-Z26.
+The reason our team got stuck here was that we all assumed that was impossible, as doing A1-Z26 on Sudoku digits forces your cluephrase to only use letters from A to I, and surely there's no way you could do something with that, right?
 We kept trying to index things instead.
 Apply this with caution - sometimes a constructor is just insane and figures out how to make a very constrained construction work.